 If the device already belongs to a network, follow the exclusion process before including it in your network.
 Otherwise inclusion of this device will fail.
 If the controller being included was a primary controller, it has to be reset first.

-A single click for one second on the tampering switch inside the enclosure will confirm Inclusion and Exclusion.
+A single click on the programming switch on the back side of the device will confirm Inclusion and Exclusion.

 Operating the device